Gnocchi, Famed Italian Potato Dumplings

 DeLallo Gnocchi: Fast Facts

-- Category: Dumpling pasta
+- Category: Dumpling pasta.

-- Meaning: Knuckle or wooden knot
+- Meaning: Knuckle or wooden knot.

-- Cook Time: 3 to 4 minutes
+- Cook Time: 3 to 4 minutes.

-- Place of Origin: Italy
+- Place of Origin: Italy.

-- Main Ingredients: Potato, wheat flour
+- Main Ingredients: Potato, wheat flour.

-- Alternative Names: Nioki (in some countries)
+- Alternative Names: Nioki (in some countries).

-- Possible Substitutes: Orecchiette or small shells
+- Possible Substitutes: Orecchiette, Cavatelli or Shells.

-What Is (Potato) Gnocchi?
+What is (Potato) Gnocchi?

-What Is Gnocchi Made Of?
+What is Gnocchi Made Of?

 What Does Gnocchi Taste Like?